Definition of Network

 Drug trafficking is a global illicit trade involving the cultivation, manufacture, distribution and sale of substances which are subject to drug prohibition laws.

 Hover Box Element

 TNCs global strategies and supply chain

 Transnational corporations manage their global production and sale through an integrated and coordinated system that involves sourcing of raw materials that go through different stages of production to transport, sale and consumption of the products.
 This is known as Supply Chain.
-A typical supply chain may involves extraction of raw materials, processing, assembly, marketing, retail sale, servicing, recycling and even disposal.
+A typical supply chain may involves several stages starting from research and development, extraction of raw materials, processing, assembly, marketing, retail sale, servicing, recycling and even disposal.